This post contains affiliate links.

 - Punch a hole and thread the pipe cleaner through.
 If you are using a metal jar, you can use hot glue to attach a pipe cleaner to the back.
 Adults only, though!

 The Little Drummer Mouse by Mercer Mayer is a beautiful book.
 The dedication to his grandchild is perhaps my favorite part even though the book itself is wonderful too!
 Read it, and you’ll see!
-The story is a retelling of the little drummer boy, but in this book he’s a tiny little insignificant mouse.
-At least he thinks he’s insignificant until he follows the bright star to the manger on the very first Christmas night!
-The little acorn drum that this little mouse beat is anything but insignificant and he is thrust into the spotlight as Baby Jesus likes his music best of all!
+The story is a retelling of the little drummer boy, but in this book, he’s a tiny little insignificant mouse.
+At least, he thinks he’s insignificant until he follows the bright star to the manger on the very first Christmas night!
+The little acorn drum that this little mouse beat is anything but insignificant.
+Baby Jesus likes his music best of all, so he is thrust into the spotlight!
 The illustrations are amazing; they have so much detail I find myself opening this book over and over just to look.
 Great book, the test is lengthy for toddlers, but preschoolers and older will love it.

 Merry Un-Christmas by Mike Reiss is a fun twist on Christmas Book.
-In it, Noelle is tired of Christmas, because in her town it’s Christmas every day except one.
+Noelle is tired of Christmas, because in her town it’s Christmas every day except one.
 She can’t fake the enthusiasm for another pony or bike but when she figures out that Un-Christmas is coming she is elated.
-It’s the only day she goes to school; it’s the only day the mail comes, and it’s filled with tradition and special meaning.
+It’s the only day she goes to school.
+It’s the only day the mail comes.
+And the day is full of tradition and special meaning.
 I love how this book turns everything topsy-turvy and makes kids think what really makes Christmas special.